ForgeRock/jwt-bearer-client/README.md

 # Sample JWT Bearer Client

+##Warning
+**This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

+##About

 This sample client performs a POST with an JWT that it has signed.

 **Note** This sample client has been tested with OpenAM 13.0.0.